PeterShinners/comp/design/pipeline.md

 }
 ```

 The `$in` reference provides access to pipeline data and resets at each statement boundary.
 This enables natural parallel processing patterns where multiple statements work on the same input data independently.
-The `$pipe` namespace cascades from output being built to `$in`, allowing access to intermediate results.
+Field references use undecorated tokens that cascade through output being built to input.

 ## Statements and Temporaries